• Contact

 Born in the Presidio Hospital, 1974.
 I claim responsibility for the hauntings.
 Dead since 2000.

-you might want to contact the U.S. Public Health Service Commissioned Corps [url removed - click "write a comment" to view url] since the PHSH was administered by this organism.
+you might want to contact the U.S. Public Health Service Commissioned Corps [url removed - click "Add a Comment" to view url] since the PHSH was administered by this organism.

 I am trying to find my medical records from the PSHS hospital from 1972.
 Any idea who to contact from the army regarding the disposition of records?